jeetu-sah/react-interview-questions/README.md

 <b>Action:</b> Actions are JavaScript object that contains information.
 Actions are the only source of information for the store.
 It basically carries a payload of information from the application to the store.
 It only tells us what has happened.
 Actions have a type property that they must include as type property tells what kind of action to perform.
 Action can also contain the payload(data field in the action) to describe the action.

 This was the small brief about redux.
-Now, we will discuss the Action object.
+Now, we will discuss the Action object. <br />
 <b>Syntax of Action</b>
  ```javascript